amusant/presentations/hackadac/PITCHME.md

 - Example Security Objectives:
 	- `\(A_0,A_5\)` can't access `\({M_{10},M_{11}}\)`
 	- if `\(A_0,A_5\)` access  `\(M_{10}\)` implies `\(\overline{\{A_0,A_5\}}\)`  can't access `\({M_{10},M_{11}}\)`
+Note:
+Important to specify security objectives which can be directky used in code not in text/word/excel format.
 ---?code=hackadac/src/assertions.sv&lang=verilog&title= Security Objectives SVA
+Note: Property/sequence they are system verilog assertion (sva) keyword.
+|-> means implies.
+The first property shows that value read from jtag port
+should not be the same as value read from processor.
+The sequence describes the password 11000 in sva.
+The last property shows that password sequence implies data read from jtag port should be equal to memory data.
 ---
 #### First Things First: Bug Classification
 - Functional Bugs